Nathan-Butler7/ticket-lifecycle/README.md

 ![Screenshot 2025-05-15 233109](https://github.com/user-attachments/assets/17aaebc8-bce8-4696-ae36-cb36be483706)

 3. Click on the new ticket that was just created.
 Read the issue summary and description and observe the properties as a Help Desk Agent (John).
+-	As we are dealing with the CFO in this mock scenario.
+I would want to reach out to Karen because she was making the request on the CFO behalf.
+I go observe the CFO’s computer and observe that it was the charger not working.

 ![image](https://github.com/user-attachments/assets/60f4ebc9-73fa-4986-9fa3-5b37514a9190)